 When it comes to finding schools that offer the major your student is interested in, take your time and do your research—especially if it’s something specialized.
-While lots of schools offer a generally robust program across the board, an aspiring marine biology student might want to look where that program is the strongest; a future hotel administration major might want to research which colleges offer the best job placement.
+While lots of schools offer generally robust programs across the board, an aspiring marine biology student might want to look where that program is the strongest.
+A future hotel administration major might want to research which colleges offer the best job placement.

 Opportunities for Experiential Learning

 Want to make sure your child’s education extends beyond the lecture hall?
 One way to do so is to create a list of colleges with plenty of opportunities for studying abroad and volunteering.

-Don’t forget to also include schools with solid career resources—they can help undergrads learn about different career paths, land internships and jobs, and even help if they decide to continue with graduate school and need employment while doing so.
+Don’t forget to include schools with solid career resources—they can help undergrads learn about different career paths, land internships and jobs, and even help if they decide to continue with graduate school and need employment while doing so.